EdgeNet-project/edgenet-project.github.io/pages/node-contribution.md

 # Contributing a node to EdgeNet

-Anyone can contribute a node to the EdgeNet project.
+Anyone who wishes to do socan contribute a node to the EdgeNet project – it just takes five minutes – and thereby support the not-for-profit research that is conducted on the platform.

 A node is a machine, virtual or physical, that hosts [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/), the Kubernetes agent, and [Docker](https://www.docker.com/), the container runtime.

 Nodes can be contributed for any duration.
-For example, it is possible to start a powerful node for the needs of an experiment, and to stop it afterwards.
+For example, it is possible to start a powerful node for the needs of an experiment and to stop it afterwards.

-## From a dedicated machine

-The machine can be virtual or physical.
-It must have a public IP address, and at-least 2 CPU cores, and 1 GiB of memory.
-The ed operating systems are CentOS 8+, Fedora 32+, and Ubuntu 18.04+.
-EdgeNet does not yet support ARM processors or OpenVZ virtual machines.
+## Basic instructions

-Make sure that [wget](https://www.gnu.org/software/wget/) is installed, run the following command, and follow the on-screen instructions:
+Run the following command and follow the on-screen instructions of the [Ansible](https://www.ansible.com/) playbook that it downloads:

 ```bash
 bash -ci "$(wget -O - https://bootstrap.edge-net.org)"
 ```

+If it is not already present on your system, you will need to install the [wget](https://www.gnu.org/software/wget/) web file retrieval utility in order for the command to work.

-If you have a firewall in front of the machine, it must allow incoming connections for the following protocols and ports:
+The node must have a public IP address and, if it is behind a firewall, you will need to configure it to allow incoming connections from at least the following protocols and ports:
 `tcp:22,179,2379,5473,10250,25010,30000-32767`, `icmp` and `ipip`.

-If you encounter a problem during setup, please send the output of the script and the public IP address of the machine to <edgenet-support@planet-lab.eu>.
+If you encounter a problem during setup, please email the script output and the public IP address of the machine to <edgenet-support@planet-lab.eu>.

+## From a machine on your premises

+A node can be a VM on a machine that you control, or you can dedicate a physical machine to EdgeNet.
+EdgeNet can be installed on a CentOS 8+, Fedora 32+, or Ubuntu 18.04+ operating system.
+The machine should have at least 2 CPU cores, and 1 GiB of memory.
+EdgeNet does not yet support ARM processors or OpenVZ virtual machines.

 ## From a public cloud

 You can easily run multiple EdgeNet instances in the cloud.
 You can choose the instance type you want, although we recommend instances with at least 2 vCPUs and 1 GiB of memory.
 EdgeNet does not yet support ARM instances.

-Simply create an instance of your liking using the web interface, connect with SSH to it, and run the boostrap script as described for a dedicated machine, above.
+Simply create an instance of your liking using the cloud service provider's web interface, connect to it via SSH, and follow the basic instructions described above.
 The default settings of the providers are usually correct for EdgeNet, but you need to ensure that the protocols and ports described above are allowed for incoming connections.

 Provider | Minimal instance recommended | Cost per month